gerberl/MMU-MSc-DS-2122/README.md

 # 6G7V0026 Principles of Data Science 21/22

-Shared repository of resources, data, articles, good practice, recommendations, and so on, for all those taking part in 6G7V0026 21/22.
+Shared repository of resources, data, articles, good practice, recommendations, and so on, for all those taking part in MSc Data Science 21/22 at MMU.

 ## Podcasts